DHTMLX/docs-spreadsheet/docs/guides.md

 ## User guides

-The User guides are provided to make work with Spreadsheet easy for your end users.
+The user guides make working with Spreadsheet easy for your users.

 - [Hot keys list](hotkeys.md)
 - [Work with sheets](work_with_sheets.md)